 There are 3 main types of fats: saturated fatty acids (SFAs) and two types of unsaturated fatty acids – monounsaturated fatty acids (MUFAs) and polyunsaturated fatty acids (PUFAs).

 For adults fat intake should not exceed more than 33% of total food energy intake, limiting saturated fat to 11% of food energy intake.
 This equates to a maximum overall daily fat intake of 95g for men and 70g for women, of which saturates should be no more than 30g and 20g respectively.
-Mono- and poly- unsaturated fats should each provide around one third of our fat intake.
+Monounsaturated and polyunsaturated fats should each provide around one-third of our fat intake.

 Vegan and vegetarian diets tend to be lower in saturated fat than diets containing meat.
 However, both saturated and hydrogenated fats are found in some vegetarian foods.

 Saturated fats are mainly in animal products such as butter, cream and hard cheese, but also in palm oil and coconut products.
 Palm oil and hydrogenated fat (which is chemically altered to remain hard at room temperature) are used extensively in the production of biscuits and pastries.

 Saturated and hydrogenated fat have harmful effects on health such as weight gain which is associated with diabetes, and raising blood cholesterol levels.
 High levels of cholesterol cause atherosclerosis, increasing the risk of developing heart disease.

 Healthier, unsaturated fats are mainly from plant sources such as fruit, seeds, nuts and vegetables.
 Sources of monounsaturates are olive oil and rapeseed oil.
 Sources of polyunsaturates are sunflower, soya, sesame and corn oils.
 Monounsaturated and polyunsaturated fats can help lower blood cholesterol levels and blood clotting.